Tour of Szeklerland

 The Tour of Szeklerland is a European cycling stage race held in Székely Land, Romania.
 Since 2008, the race has been organised as a 2.2 event on the UCI Europe Tour.

 History

 Founders Eduard Novák and Róbert Ráduly organized the first edition in 2006 as a regional competition.
 By 2008, the Tour of Szeklerland became the first cycling race in Romania to hold a UCI 2.2 category.
 Later that same year, the Tour of Romania also entered this category.

 In 2022, for the first time in its history, the competition began outside Romania, with the starting line set in Debrecen, Hungary.

 As of 2024, no Romanian or Hungarian rider has won the race.

+The 2026 edition was cancelled due to financial constraints.